-Customer reviews from Instagram, coffee enthusiasts and Amazon.
+Customer reviews from Instagram, Facebook and coffee enthusiasts.

 My handground just came and I wasted no time!
 Here are my unboxing photos and first impressions.
 Well made and solid.
 The design, which first interested me is very impressive up close.
 Good documentation and instructions.
 Super easy to use, and indeed, the French press setting was super consistent and made a very smooth first cup!